-Corps Members serve a year in Eastern Kentucky in Christian Appalachian Project (CAP)'s Volunteer Program.
+Corps Members serve a year in Eastern Kentucky with Christian Appalachian Project.
 Corps Member program placements, which include education, food pantry service, home repair, elderly services, retail service, and more, can be found at https://serviceyear.org/christianappalachianproject/#org-positions.

 Less than High School Completed